-Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs".
+In accordance with Keeping Children Safe in Education, FGM includes "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs."

-FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
-It is also known as 'female genital cutting', 'circumcision' or 'initiation'.
+FGM is illegal in the UK and constitutes a form of child abuse with serious, long-term consequences.
+It may also be referred to as 'female genital cutting,' 'circumcision,' or 'initiation.'